 Suppliers who are more open and involved with their buyers have the potential to develop a competitive edge.

-Five Ways to Create Sustainable Supply Chains
+Five Ways of Creating a Sustainable Supply Chain

 After discussing some of the key issues around implementing more sustainable supply chains, discussions naturally turned to potential solutions, which we have summarised into five main points.